 - How would this training help the learner achieve higher performance at their job?

 If the training requestor can’t answer these questions in the training needs assessment with a new behavior or change in behavior, then they aren’t ready to have a conversation about a need for training.
 You might need to suggest some great ways to share information, which I’ll discuss below.
 I’ve got a great Scoping Meeting Template that will help answer these preliminary questions in the Instructional Designer Tool Kit, plus a slew of other things that could help narrow down your need for training or information.
 You can download it here.

 When to Share Information

 If someone just needs to be informed about something, that does not require training.
 It requires some sort of informational message or document.
 This does NOT mean that it has to be just a boring email or list.
-Let me tell you, there’s just nothing better to my design nerd heart than a great infographic that is explanatory and fun and helps me understand something better!
+Let me tell you, there’s just nothing better to my design nerd heart than a great infographic.
+The most effective infographics are explanatory and fun!

-Infographics are a great way to share the important information in a visual way.
-We tend to be visual beings and adding graphics can be a great way to get the information to wide a range of reading and intelligence levels that make up any audience of learners.
-Peanut butter and jelly, Batman and Robin, wine and…anything—information and graphics make a great pair, especially when it comes to learning.
-I have a great example of this with my infographic explaining the ADDIE design model in the Instructional Designer Tool Kit.
+Infographics are a great way to share important information in a visual way.
+We tend to be visual beings.
+Adding graphics is a great way to get the information to a wide range of levels.
+Peanut butter and jelly, Batman and Robin, wine and…anything!
+Information and graphics make a great pair, especially when it comes to learning.
+I have a great example infographic explaining the ADDIE design model in the Instructional Designer Tool Kit.
 If you haven’t already grabbed that kit, download it here.

 Here’s another training needs assessment example.
 Big Company Corporation’s CEO needs everyone in the company to receive and acknowledge the new Paid Leave policy.
-She wants you to deliver a training to explain the policy.
+She wants you to deliver training to explain the policy.
 This is…you guessed it, information sharing!